 Can vorticity only be generated along external separation lines?
 (May-2022)

 In the scope of Potential Flow Theory, specifically in the Vortex Lattice Method (3D; inviscid flow past a shell-body), it has been widely accepted "by default" that flow detachment (and thus, vorticity generation) occurs only from trailing and lateral (wing tips) edges, which seems to be a crude simplification that limits its application range.
-Such an approach avoids that partially or massive flow detachment can be precisely solved (through spatially precise shedding vorticity), since current simplified models consider vorticity embedded on the entire plate, considering a zero vorticity assumption just behind it (no flow perturbation), a more than questionable physical behavior.
-From this approach, even the boundary layer could be treated as a kind of detached flow but "damped" due the fluid viscosity, which exists on the entire surface not only along the external edges! (at low AoAs; viscous regime).
+Such an approach avoids that partial or massive flow detachment can be precisely solved (through spatially precise shedding vorticity), since current simplified models consider vorticity embedded on the entire plate, considering a zero vorticity assumption just behind it (no flow perturbation), a more than questionable physical behavior.
+From this approach, even the boundary layer could be treated as a kind of detached flow but "damped" due to the fluid viscosity, which exists on the entire surface not only along the external edges! (at low AoAs; viscous regime).

 Fig. 1 A hurricane is a kind of vortex.
 Source: https://th.bing.com...

 Physically, the internal vorticity generation (rectangular plate case, exemplified for simplification purposes) must be explained as a "vorticity interconnection" due to a transport mechanism (chordwise and spanwise) through the external vorticity generated from its edges; it means the vorticity cannot be cutted off suddenly due to the continuity assumption on the (numerically discretized) shell-body; the same analogy applies for temperature distribution or structural stresses applied along the plate's edges.
-About this, in a recent private communication, emeritus Prof. Joseph Katz (San Diego State University; SDSU) says: "...vorticity is shear - and shear can be generated by the interaction of local streams - that was the argument used in my student dissertation way back then.", which should be a physical justification to include internal wake detachment in the understanding that conservation of mass is satisfied due to the fact that the distance between all discretized elements is considered infinitesimal (zero flux across the plate; see Fig. 2).
+About this, in a recent private communication, emeritus Prof. Joseph Katz (San Diego State University; SDSU) says: "...vorticity is shear - and shear can be generated by the interaction of local streams - that was the argument used in my student dissertation way back then.", which should be a physical justification to include internal wake detachment in the understanding that conservation of mass is satisfied because the distance between all discretized elements is considered infinitesimal (zero flux across the plate; see Fig. 2).

 Fig. 2 The Full Multi-wake Vortex Lattice Method (FMVLM; Pimentel, 2020-2021)